 Approximately 150,000 Americans are diagnosed with a seizure disorder each year, of which there are 40 different types, though epilepsy is the catchall term for most.
 At Texas Pediatric Specialties and Family Sleep Center, the team of neurologists understands the many ways a seizure disorder can present itself and helps you get to the bottom of, and treat, the condition.
-For more information on seizure disorders, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas, or make an appointment using the online scheduling tool.
+For more information on seizure disorders, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas, or make an appointment using the online scheduling tool.

 Seizures occur in 2% of the United States population for any number of reasons, such as in an accident or during alcohol withdrawal, and two-thirds of these people never have another seizure.